LuisSalvadorHeysen/DarkPatternsWebScrapers/README.md

 ## Features

 - **Google Scholar Scraper**: Uses Selenium to interact with Google Scholar, click through citation options, and download BibTeX entries for each paper.
+Delay can't be too high because it will get flagged as a bot and prompt the captcha/be completely blocked.
 - **arXiv Scraper**: Uses `requests` and `BeautifulSoup` to fetch and parse arXiv search results, then retrieves BibTeX entries using the [arxiv2bib](https://github.com/nathangrigg/arxiv2bib) command-line tool.

 ## Requirements